aseslamian/AM-envelope-detector/README.md

 around 500kHz to approximately 1.5MHz.
 So, we could reconstruct the envelope massage of a radio channel with 540KHz carrier wave by sampling rate of 48KHz
 (instead of 1MHz Nyquist sample rate).

-The output of proocessed signal can be seen in the following folder.
+The output of processed signal can be seen in the following folder.
 Although the voice is full of noise, the voice message is understood to some extent.